balderdashy/sails-docs/reference/Configuration.md

 ### Notes

-> + If your app is NOT using `ejs`, the default view engine, Sails will function as if the `layout` option was set to `false`.
-To take advantage of layouts with a custom view engine like Jade or Handlebars, check out [that view engine's documentation](./#!documentation/reference/Views/ViewEngines.html) to find the appropriate syntax.
+> + If your app is NOT using `ejs` (the default view engine) Sails will function as if the `layout` option was set to `false`.
+To take advantage of layouts when using a custom view engine like Jade or Handlebars, check out [that view engine's documentation](./#!documentation/reference/Views/ViewEngines.html) to find the appropriate syntax.